zonca/zonca-blog/_posts/2021-05-20-google-docs-to-overleaf-github.md

 ## Convert Google Docs document to Latex

-I was impressed about how https://docx2latex.com worked well, it correctly imported:
+I was impressed about how well [docx2latex.com](https://docx2latex.com) worked, it correctly imported:

-* sectioning based on title styles in Google doc
+* sectioning based on title styles in Google Docs
 * all images
 * tables!
 * page header with image!